SingTel-DataCo/Tevis/README.md

 # Tevis
-Tevis is the most convenient tool to do data analysis with datasets either on your local machine or in a cluster.
+Use Tevis to do data analysis with datasets either on your local machine or in a cluster.
  - Large CSV or Parquet datasets
  - Datasets with complex schema such as "Map[List, Map]" types
  - Visualize your data using charts and maps